 The 5 Different Types of Real Estate Investment

-As the market evolves and continues to adopt new technologies, new ways to invest in real estate continue to emerge.
-These are some of the most popular types of real estate investment through which investors deploy capital:
+As the market evolves and adapts to new technologies, new ways to invest in real estate continue to emerge.
+These are some of the most popular types of real estate investment through which investors spanning various backgrounds can deploy capital:

 - Commercial: Commercial real estate investors acquire, sell, develop, and lend for industrial, office, retail, multifamily, hotels, and other commercial buildings